 The Victoria Disability Resource Centre (VDRC) is proud to offer a number of services so people, regardless of their disability, are empowered and enabled to define their own goals, find peer support, and develop empowerment skills.

-Learn more about how our Information and Referral (I&R) staff can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.
+Learn more about how the Information and Referral (I&R) program can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.

 You can get a parking permit by visiting the Victoria Disability Resource Centre, by phone, fax, or by email.